morphismtech/bankchain/Architecture.md

 * Since vaults and fiduciary tokens are tracked onchain, strong auditability

 Vault Operation
-* Happens on bankchain
 * Banks can create, transfer, suspend, unsuspend and terminate vaults
 * Suspension & Termination
   * Empty vaults can be no-fault terminated
   * We want insolvent banks to be terminated and their vaults and stakes transferred to depositors
   * We want illiquid but solvent banks to be able to temporarily suspend redemption
-  * Add a "suspensionClause" contract field to fiduciary tokenURIs
+  * Suspending switches fiduciary duty to the suspensionClause contract
+  * Unsuspending switches back
   * This resembles the option clauses used by Scottish banks which offered a high interest in case of suspension and resumed redeemability after a few months time
   * Suspension acts as a kind of "insurance" against bank runs for solvent banks